harvard-nrg/morphometry/README.md

 ## Advanced usage
 The following section explains more advanced functionality.

-### rate limiting environments
+### rate limited environments
-Within HPC environments, you may be asked to rate limit your FreeSurfer jobs to reduce stress on networked file systems.
-To address this, you can tell `surpher.py` to run the main reconstruction pipeline on a local `--scratch` partition and move the results to `--output-dir`
+Within HPC environments, you may be asked to rate limit your FreeSurfer jobs to reduce read/write stress on network attached storage.
+To help with this, you can tell `surpher.py` to run the main reconstruction pipeline on a local `--scratch` partition and move the results to the specified `--output-dir`

 ```bash
 surpher.py --input image.dcm --scratch /scratch --output-dir /path/to/output ...
 ```

+This way you can run as many as you want... within reason.

 ### logging
 Log files for all subprocesses are stored separately within the `logs`